HoverBaum/talk-developing-growth/slides.md

 Who am I to talk about this?
 Worked on Growth teams and helped different clients structure, setup and run growth (hacking) teams and initiatives.
 I Read the right books, you could do that too, but I bring some experience.

+Day of the cinnamon bun: 4.
+October.
+Sweden has 18 official days dedicated to different baked goods.
 -->

 ---